THE TRAVELLING HISTORIAN -- THE MAN IN THE IRON MASK

 Louis XIV

-Whatever the identity of this sad, celebrated soul, he harboured important secrets whose disclosure may have threatened an illustrious reputation, a prestigious career or perhaps even the throne itself.
+Historians have suggested the masked man might have been either the brother of Louis XIV or his illigetimate son.
+Whatever the identity of this sad, celebrated soul, he harboured important secrets whose disclosure may have threatened an illustrious reputation, a prestigious career or, perhaps, even the throne itself.
 Consequently, he was locked up for life, eleven years of which he served in Cell 5, the second door on the right in Fort Royal prison.
-In 1698 this state prisoner was transferred to the Bastille where he died in 1703, his identity for all eternity to remain a secret inside an enigma wrapped in a mystery.
+In 1698 this state prisoner was transferred to the Bastille, where he died in 1703, his identity for all eternity to remain a secret, inside an enigma, wrapped in a mystery.

 Back